IreneFlorez/medical-data-analysis/README.md

 This dataset collects information from 100k medical appointments in Brazil and is focused on the question of whether or not patients show up for their appointment.
 A number of characteristics about the patient are included in each row.

 #Data Explanation:
-PatientId - Identification of a patient AppointmentID - Identification of each appointment Gender = Male or Female .
-Female is the greater proportion, woman takes way more care of they health in comparison to man.
-DataMarcacaoConsulta = The day of the actuall appointment, when they have to visit the doctor.
-DataAgendamento = The day someone called or registered the appointment, this is before appointment of course.
-Age = How old is the patient.
-Neighbourhood = Where the appointment takes place.
-Scholarship = Ture of False .
-Observation, this is a broad topic, consider reading this article https://en.wikipedia.org/wiki/Bolsa_Fam%C3%ADlia Hipertension = True or False Diabetes = True or False Alcoholism = True or False Handcap = True or False SMS_received = 1 or more messages sent to the patient.
-No-show = True or False.
+- PatientId - Identification of a patient AppointmentID
+- Identification of each appointment Gender = Male or Female
+- AppointmentDay = The day of the actuall appointment, when they have to visit the doctor.
+- Age = How old is the patient.
+- Neighbourhood = Where the appointment takes place.
+- Scholarship = Ture of False .
+Observation, this is a broad topic, consider reading this article https://en.wikipedia.org/wiki/Bolsa_Fam%C3%ADlia
+- Hipertension = True or False Diabetes = True or False
+- Alcoholism = True or False Handcap = True or False SMS_received = 1 or more messages sent to the patient.
+- No-show = True or False.

-‘ScheduledDay’ tells us on what day the patient set up their appointment.
+- ScheduledDay: tells us on what day the patient set up their appointment.
-‘Neighborhood’ indicates the location of the hospital.
+- Neighborhood: indicates the location of the hospital.
-‘Scholarship’ indicates whether or not the patient is enrolled in Brasilian welfare program Bolsa Família.
+- Scholarship: indicates whether or not the patient is enrolled in Brasilian welfare program Bolsa Família.
-Be careful about the encoding of the last column: it says ‘No’ if the patient showed up to their appointment, and ‘Yes’ if they did not show up.

 #Data Source:
 Udacity & https://www.kaggle.com/joniarroba/noshowappointments/home